DanMorriss/nialls-barbershop/README.md

 - My Account
 - Logout

+On smaller screen sizes a hamburger menu is displayed with a smooth dropdown effect.

+Each of the links had a hover effect where the color smoothly changes to indicate to the user it is an active link.

 #### Footer

+The footer is the same across all the pages and includes:
+- Social Media Icons (Facebook, Instagram, Github)
+- A copyright statement

+The active links have a hover effect where the color slowly changes from gold to white indicating to the user that the link is active.

 #### Pages

 ##### Landing Page

+The landing page is divided into 4 sections:
+- Hero Image  Logo
+- About section
+- Services section
+- Contact Section

 The main landing page has hero image with moving, interactive logo to spark the users interest right away.